The Shell Keep | ||

 In any event, Mr. Duncan's excellent show has been very inspirational for me.
 I've been listening to two shows a day, once while writing and once before bed.
 I can't wait to catch up and start listening to his new podcast, Revolutions.

-You can also check out Mr. Duncan's great book, The Storm before the Storm on Amazon.com.
+You can also check out Mr. Duncan's great book, The Storm before the Storm at your favorite book store.

 Add your inspirational podcasts down in the comments.
 Lord knows, I don't want to miss any more great shows.